Shenggang/compM080-compGV18-2019/tutorial_001/cpp/README.md

 # Install:

 ## Windows
 download your preferred C++ IDE/Compiler.
-If you don't have preference, we suggest you install VS2017.
+If you don't have a preference, we suggest you install VS2017.

 [Visual Studio 2017](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=15)